benlayer291/benlayer291.github.io/_posts/2016-06-11-how-did-we-get-here.md

 Or so I thought.

 After a month, my initial enthusiasm and optimism had completely dissappeared.
-This was for a number of reasons* which I won't detail here but put simply, after a month or so, I had become completely disillusioned and somewhat depressed.
-This was not what I had given my teaching job up for, this was not what GA had led me to believe the coding world could offer.
+This was for a number of reasons* which I won't detail here but put simply, this was not what I had given my teaching job up for and was not what GA had led me to believe the coding world could offer.

 (*I must state that one of the reasons was not the people, all of whom were terribly nice.)